 SHORT BIO: The LYNNeS are Juno award winning songwriter Lynn Miles and award-winning songwriter Lynne Hanson.
 They are multi-instrumentalists (piano, acoustic, electric guitar, mandolin), fusing tight vocal harmonies with hauntingly gritty lyrics.
 Individually they have toured North America and Europe, and their debut album Heartbreak Song For The Radio was released in 2018.
-The album was been nominated for 5 Canadian Folk Music Awards, winning English Songwriter and Ensemble of the year.
+The album was nominated for 5 Canadian Folk Music Awards, winning English Songwriter and Ensemble of the year.

 BIO: Heartbreak Song For The Radio